OrangeTux/orangetux.nl/content/post/cars-and-can.md

 {{<figure src="/img/can_data_frame_layout.png">}}

 The arbitration id defines the meaning of the data.
 For example in my car the data frames with id 0x2F1 contain the steering angle.
-Normally this id is 11 bits in length.
+Generally this id has a lenght of 11 bits.
 This is called a base frame.
 In case of a base frame the Identifier Extension bit is 0.
 When this bit is 1 it's called an extended frame.
 With these type the id is 29 bits long.